-Quick, easy and totally healthy, this Fish Stew takes little more than 30 minutes to cook together and pairs perfectly with a thick piece of fresh bread.
+Quick, easy and incredibly healthy, this delicious Shrimp and Fish Stew takes little more than 30 minutes to cook together and pairs perfectly with a thick piece of fresh bread.

 I have less than 48 hours left in the amazing country of New Zealand and I am quietly crying inside.